santosp1/santosp1.github.io/_portfolio/olympic_games_data.md

 The first table in the database didn't prove to be really useful in principle because the many country name changes make it difficult to assign today.
 For example, an athlete from the former Yugoslavia or the Soviet Union has no information (such as city of origin) in this database to link him to the current country, and only if desired can the historical medal series be retraced.

 Exploring other databases can help with this issue, as can correcting medals by sport and athlete.
-DAX formulas are also an option for dealing with this directly in Power BI.
+DAX formulas are also an option for dealing with this directly inside Power BI.